On Returning Avaya to Glory

 Regarding Cost Structure, over the past few months, Avaya has identified reductions that will yield a savings of $524 million.
 Masarek states that most of it has already been implemented, and that he expects the cuts will restore operating profitability.

 That leaves step five, and it’s the wrong kind of cloud hanging over Avaya.
 The company needs to restructure its debt (again).
-It appears the market is expecting Chapter 11 though the company hasn’t indicated so.
+It appears the market is expecting Chapter 11 though the company hasn’t indicated if or when.
 Masarek simply states the balance sheet will be resolved inside or outside of a courtroom.

 Masarek believes that the completion of debt restructuring marks the end of the transformation.
 That’s a bit optimistic.
 Transformations don’t occur over a few months.
 The transformation will take years, but Masarek is ready to execute.